folk-lab/FastDAC/FastDAC Command Reference.md

 ## INT_ARG_RAMP

 Similar to `INT_RAMP` you specify which ADC channels to sample and DAC channels to ramp, but no longer specify the `number of steps` as this is decided by the longest selected ARG ramp.
-Additionally, you select the number of independent ARG ramps (currently max 4), The DAC channels assigned to each ARG ramp, and the number of samples to take at each ramp step.
+Additionally, you select the number of independent ARG ramps, The DAC channels assigned to each ARG ramp, and the number of samples to take at each ramp step.
 If the ARG ramps are different lengths, the shorter ARG ramps will stay at their final setpoint until the longest ARG ramp completes.

 A ramp can be stopped at any time by sending the command `STOP`.